May 24–29, 2020 – Negroponte Resort, Greece

 An important prerequisite of the workshop is completing the GBD online training, which is included in registration for the workshop.

 - Gain in-depth knowledge of the scientific approach used in the GBD study;

-- Cultivate a robust understanding of the key analytical methods utilized in the GBD study;
+- Cultivate a robust understanding of the various analytical methods utilized in the GBD study;

-- Learn from the creators of the burden of disease approach, including Christopher Murray, Alan Lopez, Mohsen Naghavi, and Theo Vos.
+- Learn from the creators of the burden of disease approach – instructors to be announced.

-A great learning opportunity for: Researchers, academic leaders, policymakers, and individuals working at non-governmental organizations, foundations, country offices of health statistics, and national and multinational health organizations.
+This workshop is a great learning opportunity for researchers, academic leaders, policymakers, and individuals working at non-governmental organizations, foundations, country offices of health statistics, and national and multinational health organizations.

-Email [email protected] for more information about the GBD workshop.
+Registration will open shortly.
+Email [email protected] for more information about the GBD Technical workshop.